Did Freddie Freeman's injury just cost the National League its MVP?

 For baseball fans, it's a missed opportunity to see Freeman pursue a monster season, maybe even an MVP Award.
 It's obviously early and some of the numbers will regress, but we have five players slugging .700 -- the last non-Barry Bonds player to do that was Sammy Sosa in 2001.
 The last non-Bonds/Sosa/Coors Field/Mark McGwire player to do it was during the strike-shortened 1994 season, when Jeff Bagwell, Frank Thomas and Albert Belle all got there.
 It's also a missed opportunity to see Freeman at the All-Star Game, one of those likable guys baseball would have loved to showcase in the Home Run Derby.

-Then there's the game tonight between the Blue Jays and Braves.
-The Braves lost their superstar hitter, there was the Jose Bautista bat flip, and the Jays have plunked seven Braves hitters in three games.
+Then there's the game Thursday night between the Blue Jays and Braves.
+The Braves lost their superstar hitter, there was the Jose Bautista bat flip and the Jays have plunked seven Braves hitters in three games.
 If I'm Bautista, I'd be wearing some extra body armor.